 Fast multi-channel imaging

 An additional benefit of the pE-300white is that fluorophores can be viewed either individually or in combination, without filter cube changes.
 This makes it ideal for use with multi-band filter sets as the screening process can be simplified when fewer filter cubes are used.
 Independent control of the three LED wavebands allows control of the level of excitation of each fluorophore independently on a multi-stained sample, potentially removing the need for single-band filter sets altogether.

 When it comes to making labs safer and more sustainable, LED microscope lighting is an attractive option when compared to old toxic mercury or metal halide lamps.
 All three channels of the pE-300white at full power use just 60 Watts, which is even lower than other LED technology which uses 120 to 350 Watts.
 “Green Grants” are even sometimes available from establishments, providing financial support owing to the reduction in institutional energy usage.

 Award winning technology

-CoolLED’s pE-300 Series was the 2017 winner of the “Go Beyond Award” for “Excellence in sustainability in laboratory and other high technology facilities”.
-The International Institute for Sustainable Laboratories (I2SL) runs a unique awards program honouring organisations, individuals, products, and projects that are advancing sustainable, high-performance facilities.
+CoolLED’s pE-300 Series was the 2017 winner of the International Institute for Sustainable Laboratories (I2SL) “Go Beyond Award” for “Excellence in sustainability in laboratory and other high technology facilities”.

 - Remote control via USB or TTL trigger